Historic paint analysis: Analysis

-The primary purposes of analysis are to determine historic finishes and to determine principal components including media and pigments.
+The purposes of analysis are to determine historic finishes and their principal components of media and pigments.
 There are two methods in the preparation of paint samples for microscopic analysis.
 The first is to mount the sample in a permanent medium such as paraffin or resin.
 The specimen is then ground to a flat finish, providing a horizontal surface for viewing layers in cross-section under a microscope.
 Samples are ground by mechanical methods to best reveal the paint layers.
 The second is to leave the samples in a loose condition with their broken surfaces which then can be manipulated under the microscope to permit a variety of views of the layers.

-It is often possible to see sequences of paint layers resulting from decades of decoration and identify color schemes in chronological order.
+Sequences of paint layers resulting from decades of decoration reveal color schemes in chronological order.
 Samples from different features of a room or building can be compared to tabulate changes in decoration on different features within successive schemes of interior decoration, revealing changes in fashion and taste.
 Samples from newer elements of a building will have fewer paint layers.
 Paint analysts are usually well-qualified to report on historic phases of decoration, architectural changes, and historical paint materials and craft practice and input into the presentation and interpretation of heritage buildings.